-Movement Activities for Grieving Children
+Movement Activities for Children who are Grieving

 Physical outlets for connecting with feelings and processing grief

 Why movement activities can be helpful

 When it comes to grief, it can be hard for children and adults - to understand what they are feeling and to find the words to express or process those emotions.
 While some children will process verbally, others will be drawn to art, music, or physical activity.
 Movement and play can help children identify and safely express their feelings.